Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsubsection{Spacetime foam as interferometric noise}

-As mentioned earlier in this review, Wheeler's ``spacetime foam" intuition for spacetime structure, while carrying strong conceptual appeal, cannot on its own be of any use for phenomenology, since it is not articulated in terms of observable properties.
-It can however inspire genuine physical pictures, and I will discuss two types of test theories that could provide a description of observable properties of a ``spacetime foam".
+The first challenge for a phenomenology investigating the possibility of spacetime foam originates in the fact that Wheeler's spacetime foam intuition, while carrying strong conceptual appeal, cannot on its own be used for phenomenology, since it is not characterized in terms of observable properties.
+The phenomenology then is based on test theories inspired by the spacetime-foam intuition.